-- (h) Grid Effectiveness Date.
-Section 1.01 of the Credit Agreement is hereby amended by deleting the definition of "Grid Effectiveness Date" in its entirety. - (i) Interest Coverage Ratio.
-Section 1.01 of the Credit Agreement is hereby amended by deleting the definition of "Interest Coverage Ratio" in its entirety. - (j) Leverage Ratio.
-Section 1.01 of the Credit Agreement is hereby amended by deleting the definition of "Leverage Ratio" in its entirety. - (k) LIBO Rate.
+(h) Grid Effectiveness Date.
+Section 1.01 of the Credit Agreement is hereby amended by deleting the definition of "Grid Effectiveness Date" in its entirety.

+(i) Coverage Ratio" in its entirety.

+(j) Leverage Ratio.
+Section 1.01 of the Credit Agreement is hereby amended by deleting the definition of "Leverage Ratio" in its entirety.

+Interest Coverage Ratio.
+Section 1.01 of the Credit Agreement is hereby amended by deleting the definition of "Interest

+(k) LIBO Rate.
 Section 1.01 of the Credit Agreement is hereby amended by deleting the definition of "LIBO Rate" in its entirety and the following substituted therefor:

 "LIBO Rate" means, with respect to any Eurodollar Borrowing, for any Interest Period applicable thereto, the greater of (a) one and three-quarters percent (1.75%) and (b) a rate of interest per annum, as determined by the Administrative Agent, equal to the rate for deposits in dollars for a period comparable to such Interest Period which appears on the Reuters Page LIBOR01 (or such other page as may replace LIBOR01 on the Reuters Monitor Money Rates Service for the purpose of displaying such rates or such other service as may be nominated by the British Bankers Association, for the purpose of displaying London interbank offered rates for dollar deposits) as of 11:00 a.m., London time, on the day that is two Business Days prior to the first day of such Interest Period.
-If such rate does not appear on Reuters Page LIBOR01 (or such other replacement page), LIBO Rate shall be the rate per annum (rounded, if necessary, to the nearest one hundred-thousandth of a percentage point) at which deposits in dollars are offered by four major banks in the London interbank market at approximately 11:00 a.m., London time, on the day that is two Business Days prior to the first day of such Interest Period to prime banks in the London interbank market for a period of one month commencing on the first day of such Interest Period in an amount comparable to the principal amount of such Eurodollar Borrowing.
-The Administrative Agent will request the principal London office of each such bank to provide a quotation of its rate.
-If at least two such quotations are provided as requested, the rate for such Interest Period shall be the arithmetic mean of the quotations.
-If fewer than two quotations are provided as requested, the rate for such Interest Period shall be the arithmetic mean of the rates quoted by major banks in New York City, selected by the Administrative Agent, at approximately 11:00 a.m., New York City time, on the date that is two Business Days prior to the first day of such Interest Period for loans in dollars to leading European banks for a period of one month commencing on the first day of such Interest Period in an amount comparable to such Eurodollar Borrowing.
-In the event that the Administrative Agent is unable to obtain any such quotation as provided above, it shall be deemed that LIBO Rate pursuant to a Eurodollar Borrowing cannot be determined.
+If such rate does not appear on Reuters Page LIBOR01 (or such other replacement page), LIBO Rate shall be the rate per annum (rounded, if necessary, to the nearest one hundred-thousandth of a percentage point) at which deposits in dollars are offered by four major banks in the London interbank market approximately 11:00 a.m., London time, on the day that is two Business Days prior to the first day of such Interest Period to prime banks in the London interbank market for a period of one month commencing on the first day of such Interest Period in an amount comparable to the principal amount of such Eurodollar Borrowing.
+The Administrative Agent will request the principal London office of each such bank to provide a quotations.
+If fewer than two quotations are provided as requested, the rate for such Interest Period shall be the arithmetic mean of the quotations.
+If fewer than two quotations are provided as requested, the rate for such Interest Period shall be the arithmetic mean of the att that is two Business Days prior to the first day of such Interest Period shall be the arithmetic mean of the quotations.
+If fewer than two quotations are provided as requested, the rate for such Interest Period shall be the arithmetic mean of the rates quoted b

-(l) Permitted Acquisition.
+(1) Permitted Acquisition.
 Section 1.01 of the Credit Agreement is hereby amended by deleting the definition of "Permitted Acquisition" in its entirety and the following substituted therefor: